 Learn to just see before clicking the shutter.
 Visual stimuli bombard us every moment of every day; I think we’ve learned to be “quick lookers” as a matter of time management (this is my own theory).
 Your nature photography will improve exponentially if you slow down and really look at the scene, try to identify what you love about the scene, find a subject, and then find the story.
 Make this a purposeful activity, not a casual glance.
 This will take a few minutes, so remember this and try to arrive before the fabulous light so that you have time for this exercise.

-Embrace both technical & artistic side of photography
+Embrace both technical & artistic side of nature photography

 Recognize that there are two distinct components of field work: concrete (exposure and focus) and abstract (composition and story telling).
 Begin to develop a pattern where you start with the concrete and then move to the abstract.
 Make your decisions about exposure and focus, trial those choices and, when you are satisfied, make a conscious shift towards creativity and work on composition.
 This may feel forced at first, but continue to be methodical about it and it will soon just be the way you shoot.